-- 1. Shall only be permitted if the building also includes indoor seating. - 2.
-Shall not be permitted on parcels with frontage on a main street. - 3.
-All traffic queuing using the drive through facilities shall be accommodated on site and shall not conflict with bicycle and pedestrian mobility adjacent to the site. - 4.
-A drive-through lane shall not be located in the area between a building and a public street and the drive-through windows shall not face a public street. - 5.
-In addition to standards for drive throughs, buildings with drive-through facilities shall also meet standards for primary building access (Subsection 4.132 (.06) M. 2. h.). - 6.
-Drive-through facilities shall be clearly marked with signage to avoid conflict with on site and adjacent pedestrian and bicycle facilities.
+- 1. Shall only be permitted if the building also includes indoor seating - 2.
+Shall not be permitted on parcels with frontage on Main Street. - 3.
+All traffic queuing using the drive through facilities shall be accommodated on site. - 4.
+A drive-through lane shall not be located in the area between a building and a public street and the drive-through windows shall not face a public street - In addition to standards for drive throughs, buildings with drive-through facilities shall also meet standards for primary building access (Section ). - 6.
+Drive-through facilities shall be clearly marked with signage to avoid conflict with pedestrian and bicycle facilities.